goatgirl86/17_Sup_Machine_Learning/README.md

 5. Naïve Random Oversampling
 6. (Worst) Cluster Centroid Undersampling

+### Conclusions
 Despite the above rankings, all models have low precision scores for “high-risk” entries.
-As precision is a measure of the model’s ability to predict positive results correctly, I would conclude that NONE of the models are good at predicting people most at-risk of loan default.

-As a result, I would NOT recommend “Fast Lending” use any of these models for analysis of credit risk and loan determination.
-I believe other machine learning prediction models need to be assessed.
+As precision is a measure of the model’s ability to predict positive results correctly, I would conclude that NONE of the models are good at predicting people most at-risk of loan default. **As a result, I would NOT recommend “Fast Lending” use any of these models for analysis of credit risk and loan determination.
+I believe other machine learning prediction models need to be assessed.**